 Contact 833-249-9563 or MIPACTstudy@med.umich.edu.

 What is the Michigan Predictive Activity and Clinical Trajectories (MIPACT) Study?

-The interaction between disease, daily quality of life, and healthcare services are poorly understood in today’s research.
-The University of Michigan is conducting a study with the aim of improving the existing body of knowledge by integrating information such as:
+The relationship between disease, daily quality of life, and healthcare services is not well understood in today’s research.
+The University of Michigan is conducting a study that hopes to improve what we know by collecting and evaluating data from: